JillFennell/Jill-Fennell/portfolio_work.md

-### Here is an example of combining reaction times and error into a 2D NumPy array[¶](#Here-is-an-example-of-combining-reaction-times-and-error-into-a-2D-NumPy-array) {#Here-is-an-example-of-combining-reaction-times-and-error-into-a-2D-NumPy-array}
+### Here is an example of combining reaction times and error into a 2D NumPy array

 In [0]: